pnnl/ExaGO/README.newell.md

 ```

 This will check if you are logged on Newell, load default GCC and OpenMPI
-modules, and then set up environment variables needed by OpenMPI.You can edit
+modules, and then set up environment variables needed by OpenMPI.
+You can edit
 this script to meet your needs.

 C-shell equivalent is here: